 - Ultramarine Violet

 Lifting is applying absorbent material to a damp painted area to lift off the color and show the white of the paper beneath.
 The shapes of soft clouds in the sky can be achieved using the lifting textural effect.
-This technique is also used to create highlights on a painted objected.
+This technique is also used to create highlights on a painted object.
 Tissue paper, paper towels, or Q-tips can be used for lifting.

 Spattering or Dropping